Frequently Asked Questions

 Do you accept insurance?

-Harbor is a private pay practice.
-We do not accept any insurance payments or plans.
+Harbor is a primarily private pay practice, however some of our counselors do accept insurance and would need to discuss this on an individual basis.
 We are able to provide a superbill or receipt to apply for out-of-network reimbursement from your insurance company if they provide such benefits, but how much they cover will vary depending on the situation.
-We can accept HSA and FSA payment as well.
+We also do accept HSA and FSA payment.

 How much do sessions cost and how long will our sessions last?